piyush-doke/river-analysis-using-satellite-imagery/README.md

 ## Outputs
 - Width of the river is displayed after analysis, where the unit is governed by the value of scale.
-- Code creates Output_details.txt to contain in-depth results of the run.
+- Code creates output.txt to contain in-depth results of the run.